 Whether treating someone for addiction alone or for addiction and a co-occurring psychological condition such as depression, you must ensure that highly trained physicians and clinicians oversee and manage medications for each patient.
 At times, this even includes the use of cutting-edge genetic testing.
 This important tool can help determine ways to adjust personalized treatment plans to achieve better stabilization and long-term outcomes.

 Medication-Assisted Treatment for Addiction

 There are many reasons to prescribe medications during treatment, and the amounts and types will change over the course of recovery.
 Initially, patients at Enterhealth who are undergoing Medical Withdrawal Stabilization, also known as detox, will receive specific medications to help alleviate a number of common issues associated with drug or alcohol withdrawal, including reducing physiological cravings and preventing medical episodes such as seizures, as well as normalizing a patient’s brain and body chemistry without the negative effects of the abused substance.

-Once detox is complete, some patients will be prescribed anti-addiction medications (e.g., Vivitrol, naltrexone, Antabuse, Suboxone) to further alleviate cravings which makes it easier to immerse themselves in their addiction treatment.
+Once drug and alcohol detox is complete, some patients will be prescribed anti-addiction medications (e.g., Vivitrol, naltrexone, Antabuse, Suboxone) to further alleviate cravings which makes it easier to immerse themselves in their addiction treatment.